jpulse-net/jpulse-framework/docs/style-reference.md

 Comprehensive CSS framework documentation for the jPulse `jp-*` styling system, providing consistent, responsive, and enterprise-ready components for web applications.

+**🎯 Live Examples:** See the [Layout Examples](/jpulse-examples/layout.shtml) page for interactive demonstrations of responsive layouts, CSS Grid, Flexbox, and all styling components.

 ## 🎨 Overview

 The jPulse CSS Component Library provides a complete set of pre-built components using the `jp-*` prefix convention.
 This system ensures consistent styling, responsive design, and easy maintenance across all jPulse applications.